 However, on the western end of the Waterfront, in the municipality of West Homestead, local officials balked at the notion of a trail.
 According to Darla Cravotta, they wanted to retain municipal access to the River without worrying about trail users.
 Eventually officials allowed variances for a widened sidewalk in front of Costco–not the trail builders’ ideal design.
 At the County level, Cravotta’s attempts to permit development of a trail behind the Waterfront businesses along the River were unsuccessful and the idea vehemently rejected.
 Although the alignment within the Waterfront development was not ideal, the sections eliminated a few remaining gaps in the GAP.

 Farther downriver, near the southern end of the Glenwood Bridge, the Keystone Iron and Metal Company, Inc., section was in trail-building limbo—and had been since the 1990s when they first agreed to work with trail builders and provide property for the trail.
 Despite their willingness, no work could be done on the section, classified as a “brownfield,” without agreement on an alignment within the adjacent Sandcastle Waterpark property .
 In Hardy’s words, it was one of two “companion projects” that, due to their proximity, needed to happen in tandem.
-And so, a mere .85-mile section of land in Sandcastle might have been the most challenging acquisition.
+And so, a mere .85-mile section of land in Sandcastle proved to be the most challenging acquisition.

 What once was used as a railroad yard had been turned into Sandcastle Waterpark, owned since its 1989 founding by Kennywood Entertainment.
 Although the challenge to extend the trail from Baldwin through Sandcastle became public knowledge in 2006, trail builders’ discussions with Sandcastle went as far back as the mayoral term of Sophie Masloff, when Kennywood owner Harry Henninger offered the city a piece of Sandcastle’s property, which the city declined.